Shruti-Mahato/SRAM/README.md

 ### 1. 6-Transistor (6T) CMOS SRAM Cell
 - Each SRAM cell consists of two cross-coupled inverters (also known as a bistable circuit) and additional access transistors for read and write operations.
 These inverters form a latch, which can hold data in a stable state without the need for periodic refreshing (unlike DRAM).
-- SRAM cells are organized into rows and columns.
-Each row has a wordline that controls access to the cells in that row, and each column has a pair of bitlines that connect to the SRAM cells
 The core of the SRAM is a memory cell that stores one bit of information.
 Each cell’s area and power are critical since it decides the area and power of the entire chip.
-This design uses a standard 6T SRAM cell [1][2].
-In principle, it is a back-to-back inverter (M1, M2, M5, M6) to store data indefinitely if power is provided to the cell.
+This design uses a standard 6T SRAM cell.
+In short, it is a back-to-back inverter (M1, M2, M5, M6) to store data indefinitely if power is provided to the cell.
 The access transistors (M3, M4) are used to read and write data into the cell.
 The sizing of the devices is decided by three main factors: the area of the cell, stored data in the memory cells is not corrupted while reading it, and able to overwrite the stored data during write operation.
 Analysis with the appropriate large-signal equations (saturation/linear) [1], it can be shown that M3 needs to be stronger than M5 and, M1 needs to be stronger than M3.
 Since the structure is symmetric, the same constraints apply for M6, M4, M2.
 Since these constraints are unbounded, additional constraints are needed to choose the size of transistors in the 6T cell which is typically a trade-off between area and speed.
 In this design, the 6T transistors were sized for minimum area.

 ### 2. Precharge Circuit
 Since the output bitlines (bl and blb) of each 6T cell are shared by all the cells in the rows in that column, the parasitic capacitance on those nodes is very large making it impractical for the 6T cells to drive the bitlines to full CMOS voltage levels.
 Instead, both the bitlines are pre-charged to the same voltage, and a differential amplifier is used to sense the difference between the bitlines to read it.
 The nodes are also pre-charged before a write operation to reset a previous operation.
 As shown in Fig. 6, NMOS M7 and M8 are used to pre-charge the bitlines to VDD-VTN.
 Since the sensing mechanism is a differential operation, it is critical for both the bitlines to be equal in voltage for which PMOS M_9 is used.
 It should be noted that the bitlines are pre-charged to VDD-VTN instead of VDD.
 It is done to keep the differential sense amplifier active during the pre-charge phase.